GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

         wrapper_model = models.Model(inputs=[model.input, key], outputs=pred)
         wrapper_model.compile()

 The following diagram shows the architecture of the wrapper model.
 The upper part is the original model that accepts features and outputs a prediction.
 The lower part simply passes through a unique key.
-The are concatenated to generate a combined result.
+They are concatenated to generate a combined result.

 ![wrapper model](img/wrapper_model.png)